RESTyard/RESTyard/Docs/HypermediaSchema-Generator-Findings.md

 **Fix:** include the namespace (dot-sanitized) or a stable hash in hint names; key result mappings by fully qualified name.

+**Done:** Hint names for the per-HTO artifacts are namespace-qualified via a new `HtoMetadata.FullClassName` (e.g. `MyApp.HypermediaFooHtoSchema.g.cs`).
+Result mappings are keyed by the namespace-qualified HTO class name on both sides: `ActionResultMapping.HtoClassName` and `ActionMetadata.DeclaringClassName` now carry the qualified name (`HtoMetadataExtractor.GetNamespaceQualifiedName` is the shared key format), and the enrichment lookup passes `metadata.FullClassName`.
+Tests cover generation succeeding with two same-named HTOs and `ResultType` not leaking across namespaces.
+Note: derived schema names can still collide ("Customer" from both) — that is GEN-06, unchanged here.

 ### GEN-06 — Silent schema-name collisions; `[HypermediaSchemaName]` missing